tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: The Xenomorph from the science fiction film "Alien" has acidic blood.
 - **Correct Answer:** True
 - False

 ### Q: The"fairy" type made it's debut in which generation of the Pokemon core series games?
-- **Correct Answer:** 6th
-- 2nd
-- 7th
-- 4th

-### Q: The"fairy" type made it's debut in which generation of the Pokemon core series games?